SpeedyEggbert/Operating-System-HW2-Henry-Webb/README.md

 ## What it does

 The program reads off text file all the info about the state of five diffrent "processes" and the "memory".
-Using this data it uses the bankers algoritem to find the safe sequence, if it exists and outputs it into a text file called "output.txt"
+Using this data it uses the bankers algoritem to find the safe sequence, if it exists and outputs it out in the terminal